Paddington Waterside: Projects

-PaddingtonCentral
+Paddington Central

 Bishop's Bridge station, the original London passenger terminus of the Great Western Railway was on this site west of Bishop's Bridge Road.
 After Paddington was built, it was used for the railway's goods sheds until the 1980s.
 It is now a mixed-use development, with offices, flats and retail units.
-Phase I is Sheldon Square which is named after Sir Joseph Sheldon, a Lord Mayor of London who in 1678 rebuilt what became the church of St Mary's on Paddington Green.
+Phase I is Sheldon Square which is named after Sir Joseph Sheldon, a Lord Mayor of London who in 1678 rebuilt what became St Mary's Church on Paddington Green.
 Sheldon Square has 630000 sqft of built space built around a grass amphitheatre which features live music in summer.
 The biggest structures are two office blocks of 193000 sqft and 145000 sqft let to companies such as Prudential and Kingfisher; there are 219 flats and 95000 sqft of retail space.
 Sheldon Square was designed by Sidell Gibson and developed as a joint venture between Development Securities, Insight Investment Management and Aviva Investors.

 The second phase of development lies to the west, along Kingdom Street.
 One Kingdom Street is a 260000 sqft office building completed in February 2008 and occupied by Misys, Statoil, MWB and Vodafone.
 It was designed by Sheppard Robson and developed by Development Securities, Aviva Investors and Union Investment.
 Two Kingdom Street was due for completion in spring 2010 with AstraZeneca as the first tenant and has 235000 sqft of office space with 25000 sqft of residential accommodation.
 It was designed by Kohn Pedersen Fox and developed by Development Securities, Aviva Investors and Quinlan Private.
 The Novotel London Paddington is a distinctive 206 bedroom hotel at Three Kingdom Street.
 The hotel was designed by Dexter Moren Associates and Kohn Pedersen Fox and opened in September 2008.
 It is a joint venture between Development Securities and Aviva Investors.

 In January 2010, Westminster City Council granted detailed planning permission for the final phase of the development, Four and Five Kingdom Street.
 They will provide 140000 sqft and 210000 sqft of office space respectively.